r3e-network/.github/docs/service-documentation-status.md

 ## 🚀 Next Steps

 ### **Immediate Actions**
-1. **Complete High-Value Categories**: Focus on finishing Media & Content and Performance & Optimization (both at 67%)
+1. **Complete Remaining High-Value Services**: Focus on finishing Data & Analytics (67%) and Communication (67%) categories
-2. **Create Core Infrastructure**: NeoQueue for job processing and NeoAssets for NFT infrastructure
+2. **Add Security Infrastructure**: NeoBackup for comprehensive data protection
-3. **Add Communication Services**: NeoChat and NeoMail for comprehensive messaging
+3. **Automation Services**: NeoSync and NeoHooks for workflow automation

 ### **Systematic Approach**
-1. **Continue directory structure** for remaining service categories
+1. **Finish existing categories** with only 1 service remaining each
 2. **Template Generation**: Use existing complete docs as templates
-3. **Batch Creation**: Create 3-4 services per sprint to maintain quality
+3. **Final Sprint**: Create remaining 7 services for 100% completion
 4. **Cross-Reference**: Ensure all services link properly in the index

 ### **Documentation Workflow**